cristianBMJ/cristianBMJ.github.io/index.md

 I am an AI and Data Science professional with a background in Physics and experience in developing machine learning models, data pipelines, and analytics solutions.

+ANNOUNCEMENT 📢: Collaboration

+I am available to collaborate with startups needing support in Data Science and Data Analysis projects.

+If you're interested in working together, feel free to send me a direct message or email me at cristianj3006@gmail.com.

 ## Apps